chibiboba/JS-120/JS 129/JS 129 study guide.md

    solution

    Objects created with the OLOO have a prototype object that contains the methods associated with the created objects.
 Since all pets created from the prototype share a single prototype object, they all share the same methods.
 With the factory function, each object has a copy of all the methods.
 Thus, objects created by OLOO are more efficient in terms of memory use.

+   Objects created with the factory function can have private state.
+Any state stored in the body of the factory function instead of in the returned object is private to the returned object.
+They can't be accessed or modified unless one of the object methods exposes the state.
+With OLOO, there is no way to define private state.
+All object state can be accessed and modified by outside code.

 ------

 ### Subtyping with Constructors and Prototypes

 - Constructors and prototypes mimic classes in JavaScript.
-  - They exist in the language solely to make it easier for developers to switch to JavaScript.
+  - One may argue that they exist in the language solely to make it easier for developers to switch to JavaScript.
-- Class is a blueprint for creating objects.
+- The combination of constructors and prototypes gives us something that resembles a **class**, a construct used in classical OOP languages like Java, Python, and Ruby.
+Class is a blueprint for creating objects.
 Traditional OOP languages use classes to create distinct objects of a particular type and give those objects the behaviors and state that they need.

 - An essential part of the OO paradigm is the concept of inheritance.
 In most OOP languages, inheritance means something a bit different from the way we use it in conjunction with JavaScript.
 That can make JavaScript inheritance confusing if you've seen inheritance in other languages.
 For now, it may be wise to forget what you think you know about inheritance based on those other languages.